-John Fitzgerald Kennedy Jr. (November 25, 1960 – July 16, 1999), often referred to as JFK Jr. or John-John in the press, was an American lawyer, journalist, and magazine publisher.
-He was the only surviving son of U.S. President John F. Kennedy and First Lady Jacqueline Bouvier Kennedy, and younger brother of Caroline Kennedy.
-His father's life was taken just before his third birthday.
-From his early childhood onwards, Kennedy was the subject of great media scrutiny, and he became a popular social figure of Manhattan.
+John Fitzgerald Kennedy Jr. (November 25, 1960 – July 16, 1999), often referred to as JFK Jr. or John John, was an American lawyer, journalist, and magazine publisher.
+He was a son of President John F. Kennedy and First Lady Jacqueline Kennedy, and a younger brother of Caroline Kennedy.
+His father was assassinated three days before his third birthday.
+Beyond his childhood years at the White House, Kennedy was the subject of much media scrutiny, and became a popular social figure in Manhattan.
 Trained as a lawyer, he worked as a New York City assistant district attorney for almost four years.
 In 1995, he launched George magazine, using his political and celebrity status to publicize it.
 He ...more on Wikipedia

 Age: Dec. at 39 (1960-1999)